Slow Cooker Honey Glazed Carrots

 Instructions

 - Add the carrots to a 6-quart slow cooker.
-Add 2 tablespoons butter, maple syrup, lemon zest, and salt, stirring to combine.
+Add 2 tablespoons butter, honey (or maple syrup), lemon zest, and salt, stirring to combine.

-- Cover and cook 4-6 hours on low or 2-3 on high, or until the carrots are just tender.
-Do not uncover during this time.
+- Cover and cook on low for 4-6 hours, or on high for 2-3 , or until the carrots are just tender.
+Quickly uncover and stir after the first 2 hours.

 We loved these carrots – easy and delicious and almost all gone!
 Thank you Robyn 🙂